Zhangxf-ccnu/PANDA/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-R package supporting the paper “**PANDA decodes both cell types and gene expressions for spatial transcriptomics**”.
+R package supporting the paper “**Dual decoding of cell types and gene expression in spatial transcriptomics with PANDA**”.

-PANDA is a probabilistic-based deconvolution method capable of simultaneously estimating cell type composition and cell-type-specific gene expression for spatial transcriptomics data.
+PANDA is a probabilistic-based deconvolution method capable of simultaneously estimating cell type proportions and cell-type-specific gene expression for spatial transcriptomics data.
 Its unique feature lies in addressing variation within the same cell type during deconvolution, achieved through the integration of archetypal analysis.